mdn/content/files/en-us/learn/forms/form_validation/index.md

 {{EmbedGHLiveSample("learning-area/html/forms/form-validation/detailed-custom-validation.html", '100%', 150)}}

-> **Note:** You can find this example live on GitHub as [detailed-custom-validation.html](https://mdn.github.io/learning-area/html/forms/form-validation/detailed-custom-validation.html) (see also the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/form-validation/detailed-custom-validation.html).)
+> **Note:** You can find this example live on GitHub as [detailed-custom-validation.html](https://mdn.github.io/learning-area/html/forms/form-validation/detailed-custom-validation.html) See also the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/form-validation/detailed-custom-validation.html).

 The constraint validation API gives you a powerful tool to handle form validation, letting you have enormous control over the user interface above and beyond what you can do with HTML and CSS alone.